 The Czech Republic is on Central European Time – Greenwich Mean Time (GMT) plus 1 hour.
 From April to October is summer time, i.e. GMT +2 hours.

 The Dejvice campus is an excellent starting point for those who like to meet new places on the fly.
 We recommend a run to Stromovka Park, Letná or Petřín, where there are wonderful views of Prague.
 Also lovely is a run in the Game Reserve Star with a Renaissance summerhouse.
 See Great runs in Prague.

-Even though at all the hotels, shops and restaurants in Prague are English spoken, we include a few basic Czech words and sentences that can be useful during your stay in Prague.
+Even though English is spoken in all the hotels, shops and restaurants, we include a few basic Czech words and sentences that can be useful during your stay in Prague.

 |How are you?

 |Would you like to go for a beer?